Make a fun fidget toy to keep your kids' or your own hands busy and your mind relaxed.

 It's an easy, pocket-size fabric marble maze and a popular diy fidget toy for all ages.
 Scroll down to get your free marble maze template!

-You should know that this post includes affiliate links.
-Thanks for your support!
-If you like this fidget toy, you’ll love my other diy toy patterns – check them out here:
+This post includes affiliate links.
+Thanks for your support.
+If you like this fidget toy, you'll love my other diy toy patterns - check them out here:

 Use the free template and sew a few from fabric scraps.
-You’ll sew it in no time, and it’s a great scrap buster.
+You'll sew it in no time, and it's a great scrap buster.
+I've received many, many emails from readers loving this calming fidget.
 A great diy fiddle toy!

 - quiet play for toddlers

 - good fidget object for the elderly, or for Alzheimer patients

 - a good sensory toy for autistic children

 - calming fidget toy for all ages

 By now, you know I love drafting my own designs, so I thought I'd give it a go and create my own marble maze template for everybody to use.
 The tutorial might go a little unconventional way, but fear not - everything is explained and simple!
 I wanted to make sure the sewing is super easy for you, while still showing you every little step, so nobody gets lost.